 Her childhood seems pretty uneventful.
 Her father died shortly after she was born.
 Even though her parents were married, she doesn’t carry her father’s last name.
 “Steele” is her stepfather’s name—her mother’s second husband.
 Strange.
 They lived in Montesano a couple of hours from Seattle until Ms. Steele was 14 and then relocated to a suburb of Nevada when her mother, Carla married for a third time to some guy named Stephen Morton.
 I wonder if Carla is as insufferable as her daughter.
 It looks like they lived in one of the more affluent areas just outside of Vegas, even though Morton didn’t make much money.

 I can’t help but notice that there aren’t any records from ages 15 to 17.
 She went to Green Valley High School in Henderson for her freshman and part of her sophomore year.
 Then she appears to have dropped off the map.
 However, she miraculously shows up back in Tacoma just before her 18th birthday.
-So, here’s this unremarkable psychologist doing this group therapy thing on a volunteer basis two nights a week at a community center, and she has me by the balls for another 22 hours out of the next six weeks.
+So, here’s this unremarkable psychiatrist doing this group therapy thing on a volunteer basis two nights a week at a community center, and she has me by the balls for another 22 hours out of the next six weeks.
 This has to be some kind of comic tragedy!

 My blackberry buzzes with a call from Elena.
 You had your chance, now go away.
 I ignore the call and dial Welch instead.